scottlamb/moonfire-nvr/guide/schema.md

 First ensure there is sufficient space available for four copies of the SQLite database:

-  1. the primary copy, which will be upgraded
+   * copy 1: the copy to upgrade
-  2. a copy you create manually as a backup so that you can restore if you discover a problem while running the new software against the upgraded database in read-only mode.
+   * copy 2: a backup you manually create so that you can restore if you discover a problem while running the new software against the upgraded database in read-only mode.
 If disk space is tight, you can save this to a different filesystem than the primary copy.
-  3. internal copies made and destroyed by Moonfire NVR and SQLite during the
+   * copies 3 and 4: internal copies made and destroyed by Moonfire NVR and SQLite during the upgrade:
-     upgrade:

         * during earlier steps, possibly duplicate copies of tables, which may occupy space both in the main database and the journal
-        * during the final vacuum step, a complete database copy If disk space is tight, and you are _very careful_, you can skip these copies with the `--preset-journal=off --no-vacuum` arguments to the updater.
+        * during the final vacuum step, a complete database copy

+     If disk space is tight, and you are _very careful_, you can skip these copies with the `--preset-journal=off --no-vacuum` arguments to the updater.
 If you aren't confident in your ability to do this, *don't do it*.
 If you are confident, take additional safety precautions anyway:

         * double-check you have the full backup described above.
 Without the journal any problems during the upgrade will corrupt your database and you will need to restore.